“M + T”

 Chapter 42

-You became a seesaw in your native land.
-You ran into repugnance both from the medical establishment as well as from family.
+You became unmoored in your native land.
+You ran into repugnance from both the medical establishment and your family.

 Chapter 43

-In 1994 the Venezuelan medical institutions were collapsing.
-A few doctors and several thousand businesses asked you to write a mission statement for Fundación Metaguardia.
-It had been registered as a program for people with terminal diseases, The proposal went to the Venezuelan commissions of Health, Education and Culture, and to the United Nations.
+In 1994, the Venezuelan medical institutions were collapsing.
+A few doctors and several businesses were presented with a proposal for Fundación Metaguardia and countersigned it.
+It had been registered as a program for people with terminal diseases.
+The proposal went to the Venezuelan commissions of Health, Education, and Culture, and to the United Nations.
 It failed.
-The Venezuelan Ministry of the Family tried to turn the program into activities for the feebleminded.
+The Venezuelan Ministry of the Family tries to turn the program into activities for the feebleminded.
 Nothing happened.

 Chapter 44